All about CSA

 How does your program work?

-As a member of Gorman Farm CSA you will receive an assortment of vegetables for 22 weeks, starting around the first week in June.
+As a member of Gorman Farm CSA you will receive an assortment of vegetables for 20 weeks, (22-23 weeks if you add the strawberry boost) starting around the first week in June.
 Our Full Share feeds approximately one family and consists of seasonal, freshly harvested vegetables, including familiar as well as more unusual varieties.
-You will pick up your vegetables once a week, either on Wednesday, Thursday or Friday from 2 to 7 pm. at the farm where it is all produced.
+(See how we all consume produce differently) You will pick up your vegetables once a week, either on Wednesday, Thursday or Friday from 2 to 7 pm. at the farm where it is all produced.

-Our harvest season begins early June and runs for a total of 22 weeks long.
-A Full Share costs about $33 a week & a Medium Share costs about $25 a week.
-That amount brings you a lot of fresh produce of incomparable quality, but it also brings you a lot more: a meaningful connection to your food, the land where it grows, and the community of people who help grow it.
+Our harvest season begins early June and runs for a total of 20 weeks long.
+A Full Share costs about $39 a week & a Medium Share costs about $29 a week.
+That amount brings you a lot of fresh produce of incomparable quality, but it also brings you a lot more: a meaningful connection to your food, the land where it grows, the community of people who help grow it, opportunities to see and visit the actual production of the crops, pick your own, and a wonderful experience of being a part of an actual working farm.

 The share price reflects the real costs of growing high quality vegetables.
-By eliminating the costs of packaging, shipping and marketing, the farmer receives a fair share of the profit.
 The average produce at the supermarket travels over 1500 miles.
 Comparatively, we can offer you delicious flavor, picked at the peak of ripeness, as well as varieties rarely found at the store.
 You will have the benefit of personally knowing the farm that grows your food and the land it comes from.
 We believe this adds up to a better value for your food dollar.

 Individualized payment plans are always available upon request.